fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/New-AzureRmSqlDatabaseCopy.md

 ```

 ### -ServerName
-Specifies the name of the  ssNoVersion that contains the database to copy.
+Specifies the name of the  SQL Server that contains the database to copy.

 ```yaml
 Type: String